History of the Mulligan Tour: 27 Years of Southeast Michigan Golf League Excellence

 Evolution and Growth Across Metro Detroit (2000-2004)

-Refining the Competition
+Refining the Competition Standards in Southeast Michigan Golf

-Year two brought critical changes to the Mulligan Tour Handicap Index formula.
-After observing numerous net scores surpassing par across Southeast Michigan golf courses, adjustments were made in 2000 and 2001.
-The formula established then remains largely unchanged, confirming its effectiveness—winners have emerged from low, mid, and high handicaps alike throughout our Southeast Michigan golf league history.
+Southeast Michigan golf league history shows continuous improvement.
+Year two brought critical changes to the Mulligan Tour Handicap Index (MTHI) formula.
+After observing numerous net scores surpassing par across Southeast Michigan golf courses, adjustments came in 2000 and 2001.

-Rules for Faster Play
+Rules for Faster Play at Southeast Michigan Courses

 New playing rules accelerated pace across Metro Detroit courses:

-Southeast Michigan golf league membership grew steadily:
+Southeast Michigan golf league membership grew steadily as word spread across Metro Detroit:

-• 2000: 24 players
+2000: 24 players – Doubled from founding

-• 2002: 34 players
+2002: 34 players – Expanding beyond Wayne County

-• 2004: 55 players across Wayne and Oakland counties
+2004: 55 players – Now serving Wayne, Oakland, and Washtenaw counties

 Establishing Structure: The Board and Grand Slam (2004)

-1. Memorial Tournament – The “granddaddy” (first played 1995)
+- Memorial Tournament – The “granddaddy” (first played 1995, pre-dating the tour)

-2. Match Play Championship
+- Match Play Championship – Head-to-head competition

-3. Harbour Pointe Open (HPO)
+- Harbour Pointe Open (HPO) – The original major

 Regional Divisions Serve All of Metro Detroit (2005-2010)